zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter omits the person index or interview index.
   * 1a1.
-PressPal requests the missing index.
-  * 1a2.
-Reporter provides it.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
 PressPal detects an invalid person index (e.g., non-integer or out of range).
   * 2a1.
-PressPal requests a valid person index and explains the issue.
-  * 2a2.
-Reporter provides a valid index.
-    Steps 2a1–2a2 repeat until valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2b.
-PressPal detects an invalid interview index (e.g., out of range or non-integer).
+PressPal detects an invalid interview index (e.g., non-integer or out of range).
   * 2b1.
-PressPal requests a valid interview index and explains the issue.
-  * 2b2.
-Reporter provides a valid index.
-    Steps 2b1–2b2 repeat until valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 3a.
 The specified contact has no interviews or the specified interview does not exist.
   * 3a1.
 PressPal informs the Reporter that the interview cannot be found.
-    Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.*
-  * *a1.
-PressPal requests confirmation of cancellation.*
-  * *a2.
-Reporter confirms cancellation.*
     Use case ends.

 ### UC7 – Find Persons by Name, Organisation, Role, or Categories